Tips for exchange and free moving students

 Why are Thai students never on time?

-Well, that is not fully correct: If they have a German professor, and there is a test from 9.00 to 9.15 a.m., they well be on time, be sure.
+Well, that is not full correct: If they have a German professor, and there is a test from 9.00 to 9.15 a.m., they are on time.

 But besides that, the Thais have a different concept regarding time than, for example, the Swiss or the Germans do.
 Being about 15 to 20 minutes late is no problem at all, be it in class or even on a business meeting.
 This buffer comes with some benefits: That is exactly the time when you - who was on time - can make social contact.
 Ask the others who came early how they are, what they did over the weekend, and so on.
 In that sort of smalltalk, long-lasting friendships have their foundation.
 Different cultures do things differently, and maybe you can learn to be a bit more relaxed on the topic of punctuality.
 At the end, the buffer timem for social contacts is way more beneficial than the exact beginning of a class.
 Think about it.
 You, as a foreign student, should always be on time, and you will be surprised that some of the Thai students are as well.
 That are the ones looking for an opportunity to chat with you.
 Take this opportunity.
 You may make friends for a lifetime.